 One can either make UX flowcharts on paper or by hand or create a digital flowchart using UX flowchart tool(s) such as:

-How to use UX flowchart tool efficiently?
+How to use the UX flowchart tool efficiently?

 UX Flowchart is imperative as the final product’s success depends on how well the UX designers model the flow to meet the users’ requirements without overlooking the business goals.
 Also, UX Flowchart is an excellent way for the developers to figure out how the system will work to avoid confusion.
-The lack of interaction with wireframes, and low-fidelity prototypes might cause misinterpretation, and to prevent that, UX flowchart is made to focus on a usable product.
+The lack of interaction with wireframes, and low-fidelity prototypes might cause misinterpretation, and to prevent that, the UX flowchart is made to focus on a usable product.
 It is required for a UX designer to consider the user while designing a flow.
 To do that, they need to define:

 - Business goals: Define what the product offers and what the UX designer expects the user to do within their domain.